SagaConsultingGroup/DIC/README.md

 This module is sponsored by [Saga Consulting Group](http://www.saga.be "Saga Consulting Group").

 ## License
-This module is licensed under GPLv2.
-See LICENCE file for more information.
+This module is licensed under GENERAL PUBLIC LICENSE Version 2, June 1991.
+See the bundled LICENSE file for details.